KriskoAGM/advice-generator-app/README.md

 ![](./design/mobile-screenshot.png)

 ## Installation
 To install the app, simply download the source code and open the index.html file in your web browser.
-Alternatively, you can visit the live demo at [insert live demo link here].
+Alternatively, you can visit the live demo at [Advice Generator](https://kriskoagm.github.io/advice-generator-app/).

 ## Credits
 This app was built using the Advice Slip API.